A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-Vulnerability detection is most commonly formulated as a classification problem, differentiating binary classification, vulnerability-specific classification, and multi-class classification~\cite{shereen2024sok}. \textit{\textbf{Binary Classification}} determines whether a given code contains a security vulnerability or not ('Yes'/'No'). \textit{\textbf{Vulnerability-Specific Classification}}, as a refinement of the binary formulation, determines whether a given code contains a specific vulnerability, represented, e.g., by CWE-ID. \textit{\textbf{Multi-Class Classification}} determines which specific type of vulnerability the given code contains, often using CWE-IDs as class labels.
+Vulnerability detection is most commonly formulated as a classification problem, differentiating binary and multi-class forms. \textit{\textbf{Binary Classification (F1.1)}} determines whether a given code contains a security vulnerability or not ('Yes'/'No'). \textit{\textbf{Vulnerability-Specific Classification (F1.1.1)}}~\cite{shereen2024sok}, as a refinement of the binary formulation, determines whether a given code contains a specific vulnerability, represented, e.g., by CWE-ID. \textit{\textbf{Multi-Class Classification (F1.2)}} determines which specific type of vulnerability the given code contains (type prediction), often using CWE-IDs as class labels.
 This formulation may use a given pre-defined list of vulnerability types in a prompt engineering setting.
+Similarly, \textit{\textbf{Multi-Label Classification (F1.3)}} aims to determine any vulnerability types present in the code, recognizing that a code snippet may contain multiple distinct vulnerabilities simultaneously.